faatihrifqi/Realm-Android-Example/README.md

 # Realm-Android-Example

-I think this is good implementation to use Realm in Android Development
+I think it's proper way to use Realm in Android Development